Jun 13, 2026 · AI

 On June 13, 2026, Anthropic posted a statement confirming it had received an order from the U.S. Department of Commerce that prohibited foreign nationals from using Claude Fable 5 and Mythos 5.
 Because the company could not technically enforce that restriction across its global user base, it took the more sweeping action of disabling access for all customers, effective immediately.
 The government did not publicly detail the exact threat, but Anthropic believes the trigger was a demonstration of a jailbreaking technique that could make the model identify previously known software vulnerabilities.
 Anthropic reviewed the technique and said the vulnerabilities it uncovered were minor, and that other publicly available AI models could find them without a bypass.
 Nevertheless, the order forced a complete takedown.

 Fable 5 is the production version of Anthropic’s Mythos architecture, the same model family the company had earlier described as “too powerful to release.”
-Ahead of the public launch, Fable 5 had been made available for free through June 22, earning rapid adoption among content creators, agencies, and social media teams who praised its long-context reasoning and creative fluency.
+Ahead of the public launch, Fable 5 had been made available for free through June 22, earning rapid adoption among developers, creators, and businesses who praised its long-context reasoning and creative fluency.

 The suspension doesn’t affect older Claude models, but it does underscore a pattern: Anthropic is already locked in a separate lawsuit with the Trump administration after the Pentagon labeled the company a “supply chain risk” and tried to bar agencies from using its AI.
 A federal judge temporarily blocked that Pentagon directive, but the broader regulatory friction is far from settled.